-Whether it is a tweet, e-newsletter, text requesting a small gift or a multimillion dollar proposal, someone wrote it, working with the fundraising leadership of the organization, and based on their perceptions of the words and phrases that would move the recipient to respond positively.
-In this module you will learn how to write, in many different media, in support of the fundraising efforts of mission-driven organization like the Red Cross, Greenpeace, Oxfam, or Boston University.
+Whether it is a tweet, e-newsletter, text requesting a small gift, or a multimillion-dollar proposal, someone wrote it, working with the fundraising leadership of the organization, and based on their perceptions of the words and phrases that would move the recipient to respond positively.
+In this module, you will learn how to write, in many different media, in support of the fundraising efforts of a mission-driven organization like the Red Cross, Greenpeace, Oxfam, or Boston University.

 In this module, students will investigate structuring a planned giving program; planned giving timelines; identifying planned giving prospects; gift vehicles such as annuities, trust, and bequests; assets used in planned gifts, and marketing strategies and materials.
 Students will work on case studies as a way to learn this complex material.

 This module examines many topics including structuring an institutional support program, grant writing, staffing, networking, research, sponsorships, corporate affiliate programs, gifts-in kind, and property.
 You will develop a letter of inquiry as a first step towards securing a grant for your organization.

 Students will be exposed to various skill sets and topics critical to understanding and managing a Capital Campaign including setting goals and priorities; creating timelines; leading volunteers; staffing; marketing; creating a case statement; donor constituencies; gift pyramids; capital gift vehicles; and restricted and unrestricted gifts.